 - To demonstrate ability to proficiently communicate oral and written information in a manner that reflects professional social work skills.

-During the advanced year students select one of the four concentrations to demonstrate social work practice knowledge: 1) Urban Children, Youth, and Families; 2) Gerontology; 3) School Social Work; 4) Public Health Social Work.
-Students are assigned to a field placement in urban social work service settings as part of their selected concentration demonstrating autonomy and independence.
-In the advanced year field students must be able to:
+During the specialized year students select one of the four Areas of Specialized Practice (ASP; formerly referred to as concentration) to demonstrate social work practice knowledge: 1) Urban Children, Youth, and Families; 2) Gerontology; 3) School Social Work; 4) Public Health Social Work.
+Students are assigned to a field placement in urban social work service settings as part of their selected area of specialized practice demonstrating autonomy and independence.
+In the specialized year field students must be able to: